propitive/se_project_react/README.md

 ### `Decription`

-Using the technologies and functionalities exclusive to React, I was able to create an application that presents the user with viable pieces of clothing the user can wear depending on the weather.
-Each of the garments have been assigned the weather ideal to be used in, which is what the application uses to deduce what clothes to display to the user.
+Using the technologies and functionalities exclusive to React, I created an application where a user can view the current temperature of a specfied city and create an account in which they can create clothing items.

+When the user is logged in, more functionality is permitted to the user:

+- The user is able to create clothing items
+- The user is able to access all clothing items
+- The user is able to "like" the cards the respective user has created
+- The user is able to update the respective user's name and avatar
+- The user is able to log off

+With the specified ideal weather to wear a piece of clothing in (provided by the user), the application is able to display the pieces of clothing ideal to wear in respect to the weather of the specified city.

 ### `Technologies and Techniques`

-Contrary to what I used on my last project, this project I used hooks available to developers using React.
-Specifically, I used useState() and useEffect().
+Contrary to the technologies I used on my last project, this project I used hooks available to developers using React.
+I used useState() and useEffect() to name a few.
+Additionally, I implemented front-end authentication through the power of API calls and tokens!
+Lastly, the useEffect() hook was used to authenticate all of the forms.

 An API from [weathermap.org](weathermap.org) was used for the application to get weather data from a specified longitude and latitude.